pubkey/rxdb/docs-src/docs/rx-server.md

 import { createRxServer } from 'rxdb-server/plugins/server';

 /**
- * We use the express adapter which currently is the only existing one.
+ * We use the express adapter which is the one that comes with RxDB core */ import { RxServerAdapterExpress } from 'rxdb-server/plugins/adapter-express';
- * Other adapters will be added soon.
- */
-import { RxServerAdapterExpress } from 'rxdb-server/plugins/adapter-express';